The moon sits over Gates Tower with the loggia illuminated. A tent sits in the foreground on Mac Field.

 Reunion Planning Resources

-Every year, Reunion committees work to create class and cluster-specific outreach, programs, and fundraising plans designed to encourage classmates to connect during the reunion year, to return to campus, and to raise an increased class gift in honor of this special milestone.
+Every year, Reunion committees work to create class and cluster-specific outreach, programs, and giving plans designed to encourage classmates to connect during the reunion year, to return to campus, and to raise an increased class gift in honor of this special milestone.

 For over 140 years, Grinnellians from around the world have gathered on campus each summer for this beloved annual tradition.
 We look forward to joining you in creating a reunion that strengthens your classmates’ ties to Grinnell and to each other, reawakens that part of you and your classmates that remains forever connected to our campus, and helps assure the future of the College.